MicrosoftDocs/azure-devops-docs/docs/organizations/billing/change-azure-subscription.md

 [!INCLUDE [version-eq-azure-devops](../../includes/version-eq-azure-devops.md)]

 Learn how to change the Azure subscription that your Azure DevOps organization uses for billing.
+You might do so if your organization is tied to a subscription of a user who's left the organization.
+In this case, you'd likely switch to a common subscription or remove the billing.
 You can [remove your billing subscription](#remove-your-billing-subscription) at any time.

 [!INCLUDE [pricing-calculator-tip](../../includes/pricing-calculator-tip.md)]

 ## Prerequisites

-To change or remove your billing subscription, have the following permissions.
+Have the following permissions to change your organization's billing subscription:

 - [Project Collection Administrators group](../security/look-up-project-collection-administrators.md).
 Organization owners are automatically members of this group.
 - [Owner or Contributor permission for the Azure subscription](add-backup-billing-managers.md), which you can use to purchase.